Future Hospital Conceptual Drawings

 Website Images of the future John C. Fremont Hospital building

-After interviewing several architects and builders, the John C. Fremont Hospital District's Board of Directors chose Cunningham Group Architecture, Inc. to design our new building and ProWest Constructors, a building management company, to oversee construction of our new hospital.
-Before hiring them, the District Board visited and examined a hospital they built together.
-We chose them not only because they are experienced in building beautiful and functional California hospital buildings, but because they have a demonstrated ability to work closely together to turn out a beautiful product to the satisfaction of the hospital management.
+After interviewing several architects and builders, the District Board chose Cunningham Group Architecture, Inc., to design our new building and ProWest Constructors, a construction management company, to oversee construction of our new hospital.
+Before hiring them, the Board visited and examined a hospital they built together.
+We chose them not only because they are experienced in building functional California hospital buildings, but because they have a demonstrated ability to work closely together to turn out a beautiful product to the satisfaction of the hospital management.

-The District Board has decided on the second option, because it satisfies the seismic requirements demanded by the State of California by 2030, and replaces the inefficient floor plan of the 70-year-old hospital with operational efficiencies of a modern building without burdening the community with costs beyond those immediately necessary.
+The Board selected option number 2 as the most practical choice.
+It satisfies the seismic requirements demanded by the State of California and replaces the inefficient floor plan of the 70 year old hospital with operational efficiencies of a modern building without burdening the community with costs beyond the 1% sales tax provision.